STEllAR-GROUP/hpx/README.rst

    to use.
 Select the x64 Visual Studio 10 compilers (they are usually the default if available).

-5) Press "Configure" again.
+5) If the "Generate" button is not clickable, press "Configure" again.
 Repeat this step until the "Generate" button becomes clickable.

 6) Press "Generate".